 - Children’s arts and sports activities

-With some exceptions, investment and interest income is considered taxable income.
-Financial institutions will send you the appropriate slips if you earned investment income of $50 or more, but you’re required to report it even if you don’t get a statement.
+With some exceptions, investment and interest income are considered taxable income.
+Financial institutions will send you the appropriate slips if you earned an investment income of $50 or more, but you’re required to report it even if you don’t get a statement.

 This investment income includes interest received from savings accounts, term deposits, and so on.
 Investors also need to report their capital gains and RRSP withdrawals.
 TFSA withdrawals are not taxed.

-If your tax situation is complicated, it may be best to rely on the professionals to do the job.
+If your tax situation is complicated with many moving parts, it may be best to rely on the professionals to do the job.
 But always make sure you do your research and look for a professional that provides good value in cost and quality.
+Some offer discounts if you’re a student.
+So, shop around.

 5. Go online to save some time

-For those less complicated (or maybe you just love doing things on your own) tax filings, there are lots of software products available online to help you file your tax return.
+For those less complicated tax filings (or maybe you just love doing things on your own) , there are lots of software products available online to help you file your tax return.
 Most of them have made the previously daunting task much simpler by breaking it down piece by piece and asking you simple, clear questions.
+Plus, if you’re a Coast Capital member, you save up to 20% on TurboTax Online products.

-The deadline for individuals to file their tax return is April 30, so it’s time to get busy.
-And hey, if you’re a Coast Capital member, you get up to 25% off on TurboTax Online products at turbotax.ca/coastcapitalsavings.
+The deadline for individuals to file their taxes is April 30, so it’s time to get busy.